 This manual is provided as a study guide for the skill-a-thon competition and should be used as an additional aid to ongoing educational programs.
-Sections are labeled Junior, Intermediate & Senior, Intermediate & Senior, Intermediate & Senior, Senior or Bonus to help exhibitors and educators identify which materials are required for their age level.
+Sections are labeled Junior, Intermediate & Senior, Intermediate & Senior, Intermediate & Senior, Intermediate & Senior, Intermediate are required for their age level.
 The topic for this year's Skill-a-thon is Digestion.